-Testalonga's first wine, produced by Craig and Carla Hawkins, debuted in 2008 - a skin-macerated Chenin Blanc.
+Testalonga's first natural wine, produced by Craig and Carla Hawkins, debuted in 2008 - a skin-macerated Chenin Blanc.
 Allegedly the first orange wine produced in South Africa, it immediately set them apart from other producers in the Swartland area.

 Having their own winery was a gradual and natural move for the couple - Craig arrived in Swartland in 2006 and since then worked for several respected winemakers.
 Up until 2018 they rented vineyards, but in 2015 the couple purchased their own vineyard and named it Bandits Kloof (Kloof means ‘ravine’ in Afrikaans).
 Craig knew Bandits Kloof was perfect as soon as he saw it - there was a year-round water source, great soil, and a steep mountain slope for yielding more complexity.
-All of Testalonga’s grapes are organically farmed, growing in granite, slate, and sandstone soils.
+All of Testalonga’s grapes are sustainably farmed, growing in granite, slate, and sandstone soils.

 Natural wine in the fields and the cellar